2025/2026 Key Dates

 Perspectives

-The Perspectives competition is comprised of 13 feature film debuts; a 14th may be announced at a later date.
-Of the films announced today, eleven are world premieres, one is an international premiere, one is a European premiere.
-22 production countries are represented.
+The Perspectives competition is comprised of 14 feature film debuts.
+Of the films twelve are world premieres, one is an international premiere, one is a European premiere.
+23 production countries are represented.
 Six films were directed by women.

 17, Kosara Mitić, North Macedonia, Serbia and Slovenia